bogdan-szabo-sociomantic/ocean-1/README.rst

   * ``$O`` now points to ``build/$F/tmp`` instead of ``build/$F/obj`` to make it more explicit it is intended to hold any temporary files.

+``ocean.core.Version``
+  This ancient and mysterious module was completely removed after being deprecated for a while.
+A long while.

 ``ocean.util.container.ebtree``, ``ocean.io.compress.lzo``
   These modules don't use a ``pragma(lib, ...)`` anymore, so you need to explicitly link using ``-lebtree`` or ``-llzo2`` now.
 Make sure to update